-- The proposal is intended as a minimum directive - MS are obliged to ensure at least the level of protection as described in the directive - However, MS cannot offer less restrictive rules - Consequently, MS are allowed to apply more restrictive rules (Article 3) - European business associations prefers a de maximis directive to ensure certainty and clarity - Based on the principle of subsidiarity and proportionality - A non-coordinated solution would "in fact only replicate and possibly worsen the existing fragmentation in the internal market and perpetuate the present inefficiencies and distortions in the interaction of a patchwork of distinct measures.". - The Directive "prescribes full harmonisation but only a minimum protection for Member States' corporate tax systems.
-Thus, the Directive ensures the essential degree of coordination within the Union for the purpose of materialising its aims.".
+- The proposal is intended as a minimum directive - MSs are obliged to ensure at least the level of protection as described in the directive - However, MSs cannot offer less restrictive rules - Consequently, MSs are allowed to apply more restrictive rules (Article 3) - Based on the principle of subsidiarity and proportionality - A non-coordinated solution would "in fact only replicate and possibly worsen the existing fragmentation in the internal market and perpetuate the present inefficiencies and distortions in the interaction of a patchwork of distinct measures." - The Directive "prescribe full harmonisation but only a minimum protection for Member States' corporate tax systems.
+Thus, the Directive ensures the essential degree of coordination within the Union for the purpose of materialising its aims."